amanda-donini/SQL_Project_Ironhack/README.md

 In this project we answered two business questions:

-1- Analyze the best-rated bootcamps in cities where Iron hack has a campus
+1- Analyze the 8 best-rated bootcamps of our dataframe

 2- Analyze the cost compared to duration of different courses in various tech bootcamps which have similar to programs that Ironhack hosts.
 (Similar: UI/UX Design – Data Analysis – Cuber security – Web Development)